raymondworkshop/hauhek/README.md

-#### hauhek - ["口吃"]  - A faster and higher accuracy word segmentation for cantonese, some ideas and sources are from jieba and pycantonese
+#### hauhek - ["口吃"]  - A faster and higher accuracy word segmentation for cantonese, where some ideas and sources are from jieba and pycantonese

 #### TODO
 - More convenient to use